tl-its-umich-edu/my-learning-analytics/docs/configuration.md

 Do the following to specify a copyright message.

 1. In the Django admin UI, click on the "+ Add" icon next to "Flat pages" in the left-hand navigation.
-2. Fill in the form, making sure to use `/copyright/` for the URL (what the `base.html` template expects), to enter the desired HTML or basic string under Content, and to click the available site.
+1. Fill in the form, making sure to use `/copyright/` for the URL (what the `base.html` template expects), to enter the desired HTML or basic string under "Content", and to click the available site.

 ### Additional Resources
 [Video guide](https://www.youtube.com/watch?v=CSQmQtLe594&feature=youtu.be)